summersonnn/Town-Of-Salem-with-LLMs/README.md

 - 🧨 **Grok API is unstable**: It randomly fails, and there's not much that can be done.
 - ⏱️ Due to Grok failures, some games had to be rerun manually after the main simulation completed.
 This means:
   - Some log timestamps may appear out of order.
-  - For example, Game 41 mistakenly included **Claude Opus 4** twice in the player list—this is a known one-off case.
+  - Game 41 mistakenly included **Claude Opus 4** twice in the player list during these manual runs—this is a known one-off case.
 - 🧠 Models frequently forget their identity and misattribute statements to others.
 System prompts were used to help with this, but they are not foolproof.
 - 🗯️ Models often confuse who said what.
 For instance, they'll think _X_ said something that _Y_ actually said.
 This causes unfair play in some matches.